-Meditation can do wonders for your stress.
+Meditation and learning to stay in the present moment can do wonders for your stress.

-Now if you think you’re just going to add meditation to your routine and lose a bunch of weight, it’s not going to happen.
+Now if you think you’re just going to add meditation to your morning routine and lose a bunch of weight, it’s not going to happen.
 You have to combine meditation, deep breathing, or self-hypnosis with other things from this list, like trying to get more sleep, moving your body, and watching the quality of calories that you’re taking in.

 Here’s a really helpful postpartum meditation video:

 If you feel stuck, there are definitely ways you can get help if you’re not losing weight while breastfeeding.
 Follow these 5 tips to make some small changes in your life to start seeing big changes!